MtCorcini/Dialogue-System-2D/README.md

 # Dialogue-System
-Dialogue System 2D was developed with the idea of adding more immersion and freedom to the developer, providing in<br/>
-a simple way a system much requested by the internet and community of independent developers
+Dialogue System 2D was developed with the idea of adding more immersion and freedom to the developer, providing in a simple way a system much requested by the internet and community of independent developers

 # Links